 Forming a business entity protects you from liability and can save you money on taxes.
 You have five possible legal structures to choose from for your barbershop: sole proprietorship, partnership, limited liability company, S corporation or C corporation.

 Most barbershop owners choose LLC.
 This structure protects you from personal liability.
 LLC's are more flexible when it comes to taxes, but can be difficult to set up.
+See a list of LLC formation services providers.

 Register your company.
 File a DBA (Doing business as), or file LLC paperwork with the State, or register a trademark.